percona/pmm-doc/docs/setting-up/server/virtual-appliance.md

 	wget https://www.percona.com/downloads/pmm2/{{release}}/ova/pmm-server-{{release}}.ova
 	wget https://www.percona.com/downloads/pmm2/{{release}}/ova/pmm-server-{{release}}.sha256sum

+!!! alert alert-success "Tip"
+	Combine download and import steps on the command line for VMware Workstation Player with `ovftool`.

 **Verify the download**

 1. Open a terminal and change directory to where you saved the files.